nitinvishwakarma/E-Commerce-Retail-Analytics-Engine-Project-Alpha-/README.md

 ### 🎯The Objective
 To build an automated analytics engine that takes raw transactional data and delivers a clear, executive-level view of business health, customer segmentation, and inventory performance.

--Segment Customers: Implement an RFM (Recency, Frequency, Monetary) model to categorize customers into actionable marketing cohorts.
+1. Segment Customers: Implement an RFM (Recency, Frequency, Monetary) model to categorize customers into actionable marketing cohorts.
--Optimize Inventory: Execute a Pareto (80/20) analysis to identify the top revenue-driving product categories.
+2. Optimize Inventory: Execute a Pareto (80/20) analysis to identify the top revenue-driving product categories.
--Drive Cross-Selling: Develop a Market Basket Analysis engine using complex self-joins to uncover product purchasing affinities.
+3. Drive Cross-Selling: Develop a Market Basket Analysis engine using complex self-joins to uncover product purchasing affinities.
--Automate Insights: Deliver a dynamic, parameter-driven reporting layer for executive leadership.
+4. Automate Insights: Deliver a dynamic, parameter-driven reporting layer for executive leadership.

 -------------------------------------------------------------------------------------------------------------